Our Research

 Nitrous Oxide in Coastal Ecosystems

-Redox transformations of iron often occur in close proximity to many redox transformations in the nitrogen cycle.
-We are exploring the way in which these cycles are linked through both biologically-catalyzed and chemically-catalyzed processes – and the implications of these processes for the fate of nitrogen pollution and greenhouse gas production.
+Redox transformations of iron and manganese often occur in close proximity to many of those in the nitrogen cycle.
+We are exploring ways in which the overlapping ‘redox real estate’ of these cycles are linked through both biologically-catalyzed and chemically-catalyzed processes – and the implications of these processes for the fate of nitrogen pollution and greenhouse gas production.

 Hydrothermal Vents